ljeng/cheat-sheet/dynamic_programming.md

 ### [dynamic_programming.**hirschberg**(*x*, *y*, *base*, *left*, *top*, *each_cell*, *flexible=True*)](/dynamic_programming.py)

-Solves a dynamic programming problem with inputs `x` and `y` using a generalized form of Hirschberg's algorithm by doing the following steps:
+Solve a dynamic programming problem with inputs `x` and `y` using a generalized form of Hirschberg's algorithm by doing the following steps:

 1. Fill the top-left cell with `base`.
 1. Fill the top row with `top`, where `top` is a function in the form of `lambda x, y, j: [function]` and `j` is the column number.